bspear8/TCCart/Project2/Design-Team/Docs/UseCaseModel.md

 __2.2 Send Email__
 __2.2.1 Requirements:__ Allows the system to send a VIP or credit notification email, in addition to the transaction receipt email.
 __2.2.2 Pre-conditions:__ A transaction has been successfully completed.
-__2.2.3 Post-conditions:__ The customer will receive a notification email and reciept email at the email they originally provided to the manager.
+__2.2.3 Post-conditions:__ The customer will receive a notification email and receipt email at the email they originally provided to the manager.
 __2.2.4 Scenarios:__
 __2.2.4.1 Expected:__
 > 1. Upon completing a transaction, the system will format a message to send to the external email sending library.